symfony-cmf/symfony-cmf/src/Symfony/Cmf/Bundle/MenuBundle/README.md

 Document\MenuItem defines menu entries.
 You can build menu items based on routes, absolute or relative urls or referenceable phpcr-odm content documents.

+The menu tree is built from documents under [menu_basepath]/[menuname].

+The currently highlighted entry is determined by checking if the content associated with a menu document is the same as the content DoctrineRouter has put into the request.

 ## Configuration

 symfony_cmf_menu: